 Can chicken curry be made ahead of time?

-Absolutely!
-Chicken curry often tastes better the next day as the flavors meld.
-Just store it in an airtight container in the refrigerator.
+Yes, it often tastes even better next day.
+Just keep it in an airtight container in the fridge.

 What to serve with chicken curry?